tezos-commons/baseDAO/docs/specification.md

 Note:
 - see the [ligo source](../src/types.mligo) for more info about the types involved.
 - `storage` is the storage type of the contract without the configuration.
+- `storage` can vary between variants owning to the difference in the `contract extra` field.
 - `full_storage` is instead the full storage of the contract, including its configuration, which is to say: `type full_storage = storage * config`.